Nathan C. Twaddle

 OverviewAI-generated summary

-Nathan C. Twaddle's research focuses on the toxicological effects of various chemical compounds and environmental factors on biological systems, utilizing animal models and advanced analytical techniques.
-His work has investigated the impact of inorganic arsenic on neuronal development and cellular processes in zebrafish, exploring the underlying molecular pathways, including the Sonic hedgehog pathway.
-He has also examined the effects of dietary soy protein, with varying isoflavone levels, on metabolic health, including liver steatosis and serum inflammatory markers in rat models, particularly in the context of non-alcoholic fatty liver disease.
+Nathan C. Twaddle's research investigates the toxicological effects of various compounds and environmental factors on biological systems, with a particular focus on neurodevelopmental and metabolic pathways.
+His work has explored the impact of inorganic arsenic on neuronal development in zebrafish, examining its influence on dopaminergic, serotonergic, and motor neurons through specific signaling pathways like Sonic hedgehog.
+Twaddle also studies the effects of dietary components, such as soy protein concentrates with varying isoflavone levels, on serum isoflavone profiles and inflammatory markers in rodent models of obesity and non-alcoholic fatty liver disease (NAFLD).

 Metrics